 ‘I miss the restaurants I never went to.”

 “I think everybody for a few moments should think about everything they know, and say, ‘What do I know about it and how does it impinge on my life?'”

 About our Guest

-Credits: This episode’s music is Nothing’s Gonna Bring Me Down by David Baerwald, used with permission of the artist.
-The conversation was recorded in the garden at the rear of the Columbus Metropolitan Library on a pair of Blue enCORE 200 Microphones feeding into a Zoom H5 digital recorder.
-I recorded the intro and outro on a Heil PR-40 Dynamic Studio Recording Microphone feeding into a Cloudlifter CL-1 and then into a Mackie Onyx Blackjack 2×2 USB Recording Interface.
-Photo of Mr. Katchor at his drawing desk by Keetja Allard, photo from his Twitter avatar by ???.
+Credits: This episode’s music is Fella by Hal Mayforth, used with permission from the artist.
+The conversation was recorded at Parsons on a pair of Blue enCORE 200 Microphones feeding into a Zoom H5 digital recorder.
+I recorded the intro and outro on a Heil PR-40 Dynamic Studio Recording Microphone feeding into a Cloudlifter CL-1 and a Mackie Onyx Blackjack 2×2 USB Recording Interface.
+All processing and editing done in Adobe Audition CC.
+Photos of Ben Katchor by me.
+It’s on my instagram.